Deontay Wilder KOs Helenius in 1st to get back in win column

 Wilder could quickly get another one for the heavyweight title after showing again why his power makes him one of the can’t-miss attractions in the sport.

-He held a portion of the heavyweight title for five years and could seek a chance against Oleksandr Usyk, who owns the three belts besides the one Fury took from Wilder.
+He held a portion of the heavyweight title for five years and could seek a chance against Oleksandr Usyk, who owns the three belts other than the one Fury took from Wilder.
 Other names that will be mentioned include former champions Anthony Joshua and Andy Ruiz Jr.

 Wilder came in at just 214 1/2 pounds, losing most of the weight he added for the final two fights against Fury and returning to a weight that is comfortable to him but light for most heavyweights.

-Wilder turns 37 next week and said he only wants to fight three more years, but is willing to do whatever it takes during that time to get back on top of the division.
+Wilder then went on to stop Luis Ortiz that November but hadn’t won since.
+He turns 37 next week and said he only wants to fight three more years, but is willing to do whatever it takes during that time to get back on top of the division.

 ”Deontay is back and the excitement in the heavyweight division is back,” he said.